cloudpark93/easy-filter-pruning/README.md

 https://github.com/jinsoo9595

 # training_initial_model.py
+This script is for training an initial model and log the trianing history in csv format and graph.

 _Please note that **batch_size** and **learning_rate** highly influence the performance of the trained model._

 You can fine-tune the **batch_size, learning_rate,** and **epochs** for training.